jheus1/CAPSTONE_MAIN-FRAMEWORK_3RDYEAR/README.md

-This HTML/PHP framework serves as our base structure.
+This HTML/PHP framework serves as the foundational structure for our capstone project.
+(2024)